-SPARKS, Nev. — A deputy fire chief found an opening in traffic and slipped his single-engine plane into the gap after engine trouble forced him to land Monday on I-80 near Reno.
+SPARKS, Nev. — A deputy fire chief found an opening in traffic and slipped his single-engine plane into the gap after engine trouble forced him to land Monday on Interstate 80 near Reno.

-The Cessna 172 suffered tail and rudder damage, but pilot Joseph DuRousseau Jr. and three passengers on their way home from a humanitarian mission in Mexico were unhurt, Nevada State Trooper Chuck Allen said.
+The Cessna 172 suffered tail damage, but pilot Joe DuRousseau and two passengers were unhurt, Nevada State Trooper Chuck Allen said.
 He said there were no other injuries and did not appear to be any damage to vehicles.

-DuRousseau said when the plane failed to restart, he determined the best option was to try to set it down on the interstate.
-The stretch of highway runs along railroad tracks and the Truckee River just east of a lake and John Ascuaga's Nugget — a high-rise casino that sits near the Reno-Sparks border.
+He said when the plane failed to restart, he determined the best option was to try to set it down on the interstate.
+The stretch of highway runs along railroad tracks and the Truckee River just east of the Sparks Marina and John Ascuaga's Nugget — a high-rise casino that sits near the Reno-Sparks border.

 DuRousseau's job with the fire department includes work with arson investigators, including the case of the deadliest fire in Reno history when 12 people were killed in a Halloween night blaze at a downtown residential hotel in 2006.